gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 ![with-layout2](with-layout2.png)

 Sweet, the layout is working!
-Now, our text is centered and constrained to a column 650 pixels wide, as we specified.
+Now, your text is centered and constrained to a column 650 pixels wide, as you specified.

 But try navigating to one of the other pages e.g. `/about/`.
 That page still isn't centered.
 Try now importing and adding the layout component to `about.js` and `contact.js`.

-Let's now add to the layout component our site title:
+Let's now add to the layout component your site title:

 ```jsx{5}
 import React from "react"